No Tags Found!

 From India, Basti

-Workmen under the Industrial Disputes Act, 1947 (Act) are defined as employees who have been engaged to do manual, unskilled, skilled, technical work but excludes people who are (a) employed in managerial or administrative capacity; and (b) employed in supervisory capacity if their wages exceed Rs 10,000 per month.
+Workmen under the Industrial Disputes Act, 1947 (Act) are defined as employees who have been engaged to do manual, unskilled, skilled, or technical work but exclude people who are (a) employed in a managerial or administrative capacity, and (b) employed in a supervisory capacity if their wages exceed Rs 10,000 per month.

-Just calling someone as a manager would not be considered as manager.
-The nature of his job should prove that he is a manager.
-For example, he should have some sort of signing authority like, he should be having rights to sign the Gate out pass, inward and outward registers, approving leaves, should have some subordinates, who will be working under his powers.
-So in the above list You can consider the
+Just calling someone a manager would not make them a manager.
+The nature of their job should prove that they are a manager.
+For example, they should have some sort of signing authority, like the right to sign the gate-out pass, inward and outward registers, approve leaves, and have subordinates working under their authority.

 (1) Accountant - Can be a workman

-(4) sales manager - He will be having subordinates to obey his orders - Not a workman
+(4) Sales manager - Will have subordinates to obey orders - Not a workman

-(5) HR manager/executive - He will be having subordinates to obey his orders / signing authority / administrative powers - Not a workman
+(5) HR manager/executive - Will have subordinates to obey orders, signing authority, and administrative powers - Not a workman

-(10) senior Accountant - He will be having subordinates / junior accountants to obey his orders / signing authority / administrative powers - Not a workman
+(10) Senior Accountant - Will have subordinates/junior accountants to obey orders, signing authority, and administrative powers - Not a workman

-Based on the designation i have clarified.
-Just by the designation, you cannot call him as manager.
-He should have some powers in practice, which should be proved in the court.
+Just by designation, you cannot call someone a manager.
+They should have some powers in practice, which should be proven in court.

-I have attached a judgement copy.
-Go through it.
-See how the employer have substantiated their argument and proved a maintenance personnel as manager.
+I have attached a judgment copy.
+Go through it to see how the employer substantiated their argument and proved a maintenance personnel as a manager.

 From India, Chennai